iron-claw-972/ScoutX-2025/README.md

 ### Setting Up API Keys

-#### Firebase API Key
-- Navigate to Project Settings → General → Your apps → Config.
-- Copy the `apiKey` and other required credentials.
-- Place them in your app's environment/config file.

-#### OpenAI API Key
-- Sign up at OpenAI and get your API key from the developer dashboard.
-- Store the key securely in your app's environment variables.

 ### Setting Up Environment Variables
+Create two `.env` files:

-1. Create a `.env` file in the root of your project and the functions folder
+One in the root of your project to store important Firebase credentials and the verification code (used to verify users in the scout pages)
-2. Add your Firebase config, verification code, and OpenAI API keys inside the `.env` files:

 ```sh
 REACT_APP_FIREBASE_API_KEY=your_firebase_api_key
 REACT_APP_FIREBASE_AUTH_DOMAIN=your_auth_domain